 Disclosure Of Insurer's Identity In Public Liability Claims

-The Personal Injury Lawyers achieved yet another "win" in the Supreme Court at Brisbane recently with the Court handing down the decision that the Solicitor for an insurer of a Respondent party disclose the identity of its client, who was not a party to the proceedings.
+The Personal Injury Lawyers won another case in the Supreme Court at Brisbane, with the Court handing down the decision that the Solicitor for an insurer of a Respondent party disclose the identity of its client, who was not a party to the proceedings.

 Get our accredited Lawyers to assess your claim for free.
 Contact us now

 If you have been injured as a result of any vehicle such as car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.

 Even if you think your actions may have contributed to your injury, you may still have a claim well-worth pursuing.

 Chat, call, email, or let us assess your claim, just press the button below, there is no cost, and no obligation.